Dragon Plant Overview

 Container and Growing Medium

-Watering is the area where many houseplant owners will go wrong when it comes to caring for Dracaena marginata.
+Watering is where many houseplant owners may go wrong when it comes to caring for Dracaena marginata.
 Like other drought-tolerant plants, overwatering is the most common issue.
 While these plants can cope rather well with dry conditions, they cannot tolerate waterlogged, soggy conditions.

 Pests and Diseases